slugstack/slugstack-gradle-scratchpad/README.md

-# slugstack-rewrite-recipe-scratchpad
+# slugstack-gradle-scratchpad

-For random testing with maven and gradle-based projects
+For random testing with gradle-based projects